arangodb/docs/3.10/programs-arangod-cluster.md

 `--cluster.max-number-of-move-shards <integer>`

 Limits the maximum number of move shards operations which can be made when the **Rebalance Shards** button is clicked in the web UI.
 For backwards compatibility purposes, the default value is 10.
-If the value is 0, then the tab containing this button will be disabled and the button cannot be clicked.
+If the value is 0, the tab containing this button will be disabled and the button cannot be clicked.
 For more information, refer to [Rebalance Shards](programs-web-interface-cluster.html#rebalance-shards).

 **Maximum number of shards**